-9.14 The overarching purpose of this study has been to identify the accommodation requirements of Gypsies and Travellers and Travelling Showpeople across Herefordshire.
+9.16 The overarching purpose of this study has been to identify the accommodation requirements of Gypsies and Travellers and Travelling Showpeople across Herefordshire.
 Overall shortfalls of both pitches and plots have been identified, and these need to be addressed (Tables 11.1 and 11.2).
 It is also recommended that this evidence base is refreshed on a five-yearly basis to ensure that the level of pitch and pitch provision remains appropriate for the Gypsy and Traveller and Travelling Showpeople population across Herefordshire.

-Table 9.1 term Summary of overall pitch/pitch requirements ove er five years and longer Gypsy and Traveller Pitch requirements Showperson Pitch requirements Herefordshire Five year shortfall 2014/15 to 2018/19 6 4 Longer-term requirements 2019/20 to 2028/29 23 3 Total 29 7
+Table 9.1Summary of overall pitch/pitch requirements over five years and longerterm Gypsy and Traveller Pitch requirements Showperson Pitch requirements Herefordshire Five year shortfall 2014/15 to 2018/19 19 5 Longer-term requirements 2019/20 to 2028/29 23 3 Total 42 8

-^{}Assumes no turnover as discussed in paragraph 6.37
+Assumes no turnover as discussed in paragraph 6.37

-Table 9.2 Summary of transit requirements 2014/15 to 2018/19 Pitch requirements to address unauthorised encampment activity Herefordshire e Total 3
+Table 9.2 Summary of transit requirements 2014/15 to 2018/19 Pitch requirements to address unauthorised encampment activity Herefordshire Total 3

-- 9.15 There is therefore an overall requirement for the 15 year period 2014/15 to 2028/29 for a minimum of: - 29 Gypsy and Traveller pitches - 4 Travelling Showperson plots; and - additionally the study recommends the provision of 3 transit pitches over the period 2014/14 to 2018/19. - 9.16 The study evidences an overall requirement for the 17 year period 2014/15 to 2030/31 for a minimum of: - 33 Gypsy and Traveller pitches - 8 Travelling Showperson plots; and - additionally the study recommends the provision of 3 transit pitches over the period 2014/14 to 2018/19.
+- 9.17 There is therefore an overall requirement for the 15 year period 2014/15 to 2028/29 for: - 42 Gypsy and Traveller pitches - 8 Travelling Showperson plots; and - additionally the study recommends the provision of 3 transit pitches over the period 2014/14 to 2018/19. - 9.18 The study evidences an overall requirement for the 17 year period 2014/15 to 2030/31 for: - 48 Gypsy and Traveller pitches - 9 Travelling Showperson plots; and - additionally the study recommends the provision of 3 transit pitches over the period 2014/14 to 2018/19.